chinguyennguyen/Predicting-voter-turnout/README.md

 | NV   | Voted in 2022 only | 318k |
 | NN   | Did not vote either year | 680k |

-The classes are highly imbalanced — a central methodological challenge for the project.
+The classes are highly imbalanced.
+This is a methodological challenge for the project.

 ---